dodecagone/dotfiles/README.md

   ```
   apt full-upgrade
   ```
-  (if you don't do that, nothing will work when you restart your computer and you'd have to restart all over again).
+  (if you don't do that, nothing will work when you restart your computer and you'd have to reinstall Debian12 all over again).
   For safety, I usually type an
   ```
   apt update && apt upgrade
   ```
   but it's probably useless.
 * Restart you computer.
 You now have Debian12 testing, which is way more up-to-date (and still very stable, don't worry).
-* For quality of life and not have to log in as root everytime, let's quickly set-up `sudo`.
+For quality of life and not have to log in as root everytime, let's quickly set-up `sudo`.
   Same thing as before, type
   ```
   su -